Is Hauseit locally based in New York?

 Are inquiries relayed instantly?

-No. Calls, text messages and email inquiries are received by our partner brokers’ front desk staff and relayed to you during normal business hours within a commercially reasonable amount of time, as defined by our partner brokers.
-Our partner brokers’ front desk will make reasonable efforts to pick up all incoming calls, but this may not be possible during periods of high call volume.
+No. Calls, text messages and email inquiries are received by our front desk staff or the front desk staff of our partner brokers and relayed to you during normal business hours within a commercially reasonable amount of time.
+Front desk personnel will make reasonable efforts to pick up all incoming calls, but this may not be possible during periods of high call volume.
 Voicemails are automatically transcribed and anything pertaining to your listing will be forwarded to you.

-For the avoidance of doubt, inquiries cannot be relayed to you instantly because our partner brokers are listing your property, which means their executive assistants and receptionists must relay inquiries to you once received.
-Our partner brokers’ secretaries will make reasonable efforts to relay inquiries to you promptly, but if you need inquiries to be relayed to you instantly, “within minutes or seconds,” late at night or anything else unfeasible, then this is not the service for you.
+For the avoidance of doubt, inquiries cannot be relayed to you instantly because your property is listed by either Hauseit® or our partner brokers, which means our executive assistants and receptionists must relay inquiries to you once received.
+Our secretaries will make reasonable efforts to relay inquiries to you promptly, but if you need inquiries to be relayed to you instantly, “within minutes or seconds,” late at night or anything else unfeasible, then this is not the service for you.

 Why aren't discount brokers and For Sale By Owner listings more common?